 01. Do some research

 Before I start painting I like to explore and sketch around my subject to get the ideas flowing.
 Sometimes I do this using pen on paper, sometimes directly in Photoshop using a basic hard round brush with both Opacity and Flow set to 80 per cent.
 I eventually develop a clearer idea of what I want to paint.

 Painting in black and white gives me better control over my values.
 It also enables me to concentrate on the shapes, light and shadows.
 For the skin I use my first custom brush: the mighty Spickel brush!

 I use it to create skin texture on areas such as the nose, cheeks and chin.
 I work on a separate layer and use effects such as Drop Shadow or Bevel and Emboss.

 Once I'm happy with my values I start applying colours on layers set to Overlay, Multiply, Color Dodge, Darken and so on.
 I try to vary my colours and pick new ones several times in the Color window.
 Because my character has yellowish skin, I use greens, browns, oranges, yellows and even some cyan.

 Then I drop my layers and keep on painting normally.
 Finally I draw some tattoo-like shapes on one side of her face, before flipping them to the other side.
 I consider turning these tattoos into custom brushes for later use.

-04. Painting with pattern brushes
+04. Paint with pattern brushes

 I introduce a few designs using some custom pattern brushes.
-I create one by taking a graphic, transform it into a brush and then play around with the settings within the natural Brush media window (Brush tip shape > Spacing and Shape dynamics > Angle Jitter set to Direction).
+I create one by taking a graphic, transform it into a brush and then play around with the settings within the natural Brush media window ('Brush tip shape > Spacing and Shape dynamics > Angle Jitter' set to Direction).

 Such brushes are ideal for creating clothing patterns, tattoos and scales, for example.